-Minnesota Vikings 2017 Offseason Preview: Minnesota has $22-million to spend on Free Agents and the draft.
+Minnesota Vikings 2017 Offseason Preview: Minnesota has $21-million to spend on Free Agents and the draft.
 Minnesota can save $18 million if they release Sam Bradford.
 They can also save $18 million if they release running back Adrian Peterson.
 With Teddy Bridgewater likely out for the entire 2017 season as well there is a very strong chance they keep Sam Bradford.

 Minnesota does not have a first round pick.
 The Vikings need to reload at offensive tackle.
 The Vikings still have strong depth at cornerback despite losing Terence Newman and Captain Munnerlyn.

 Minnesota will also need a new fullback as well as a running back, wide receiver, and tight end for depth.
 I'd also like to see upgrades at left guard and center, but Minnesota seems contempt with those positions which may be why they miss the playoffs again in 2018.
 The Vikings also host Super Bowl 52.

 Minnesota Vikings 2017 Free Agents